bahelms/super_perfundo/posts/drafts/ergodox-and-dvorak.md

 ==body==
 ### The Problem

-About six months ago my left wrist began to hurt.
-I assumed it was due to typing ~8 hours a day for throughout the years I've been programming.
+Some time ago my left wrist began to hurt.
+I've been programming for years now, so I assumed this was inevitable.
-It seemed to stem from the many sideways movements my left pinky needed to make to hit Shift, Control, Tab, and Escape (yes, I remapped Caps Lock, all hail Vim).
+It seemed to stem from the many sideways movements my pinky needed to make to hit Shift, Control, Tab, and Escape (yes, I remapped Caps Lock; all hail `vim`).
-Plus there are some awkward key combinations, and the left hand generally does more work than the right.
+Qwerty also puts more work on the left hand in general.

-I stand at my desk all day while working, so my hands hover over the board with only my fingertips making any contact.
+I stand at my desk all day while working, so my hands hover over the board with only my fingertips making contact.
-This prevents any strain you would get from bending your wrists to rest them on the desk, a nice perk of standing.
+This eliminates the strain you get from bending your wrists to rest them on the desk, a nice perk of standing.
-However, there were adjustments I still could make.
+However, there were adjustments I could still make.
 I moved the board farther away from my body, and put the right side on a book to create an incline for my left hand.
-This allowed that hand to act more naturally, which helped a bit but didn't solve the problem completely.
+This allowed that hand to remain in a more natural position, which did ease the pain somewhat.

-My manager recommended exercising my wrists with a [spinner](https://nsdspinner.com/){:target="x"} and doing [daily stretches](https://youtu.be/mSZWSQSSEjE){:target="x"}.
+My manager offered some recommendations he found on Hacker News such as exercising my wrists with a [spinner](https://nsdspinner.com/){:target="x"} and doing [daily stretches](https://youtu.be/mSZWSQSSEjE){:target="x"}.
-After incorporating all these remedies, that sometimes dull, sometimes sharp ache persisted.
+After incorporating all these remedies into my workflow, the dull ache persisted.
-I decided to take the nuclear option.
+I decided to initiate the nuclear option.

 ### Enter Ergodox EZ

-I've always been a fan of mechanical keyboards.
+I've always been a fan of mechanical keyboards;
-I fondly remember pulling the key caps off of those old loud ones in middle school computer class.
+I fondly remember pulling the key caps off of those old loud ones in grade school computer class.
-There are a few in my collection these days, and I always enjoyed discovering new, sleek, innovative designs.
+There are a few in my collection these days, and I enjoy discovering new, sleek, innovative designs.
 I had been drooling over the idea of a customizable split keyboard for some time, even before the wrist pain.
-Whenever the time came when my wife would condone yet another board for an even more ridiculous price, I would get it.
+Whenever the moment came when my wife would condone yet another board for an even more ridiculous price, I would get it.
-This would be the dream board; the board to rule all the rest!
+This would be the dream board; the one board to rule them all!
 It would sit wherever my hands wished and do whatever my fingers desired.

 Of all the options available today, the [Ergodox EZ](https://ergodox-ez.com/){:target="x"}
-seems to be the best split mechanical keyboard with the smallest barrier of entry (unless you have the time to build your own).
+seems to be the best split mechanical keyboard with the smallest barrier of entry (you don't have to build it yourself).
 The ergonomics gained with this board are incredible.
-The two individual boards sit underneath your hands, wherever that may be.
+The two separate sides sit underneath your hands, wherever that may be.
 The optional tilt kit accomodates the natural angle of your wrists.
 The keys are in staggered, linear columns.
 This takes some getting used to but feels great once you do (I now disdain using the laptop).
 Why are not all keyboards ortholinear?
-Each thumb has its own group of keys, allowing them take away a lot of work from tired pinkies.
+Each thumb has its own group of keys, allowing them take away a lot of work from those tired pinkies.

 And the best part?
 Each key on the board can be programmed to do whatever you want!
 This brings ultimate customizability.